Doctor with patient in Kazakhstan

 Kazakhstan

-National TB Program
+National Tuberculosis Program

 PIH’s TB work in Kazakhstan began by providing high-quality technical assistance to the National Tuberculosis Control Program.
 That assistance has grown to support programmatic and clinical management of patients with drug-resistant tuberculosis, in both civil and prison sectors.